The fmincon interior-point and trust-region-reflective algorithms,

 [fval,exitflag,output,x] = runfleq1;

-Because the iterative display was set using optimoptions
+Because the iterative display was set using optimoptions,

 this command generates the following iterative display: